ysk24ok/ml-by-mixins/README.md

 ## Overview

-**ml-by-mixins** is my pernonal project where I implement various machine learning algorithms by combining loss functions, activation functions and optimizers.
+**ml-by-mixins** is my personal project where I implement various machine learning algorithms by combining loss functions, activation functions and optimizers.
 This library provides mixins of them and you can try any combination.

 For example, if you want poisson regression with log-link function optimized by stochastic average gradient, you can write: